mindspore-ai/website-docs/public/install/r2.0/mindspore_ascend_install_docker_en.md

 So far, it means MindSpore Ascend 910 has been installed by Docker successfully.

-If you need to verify the MindInsight installation:
+If you need to verify the MindSpore Insight installation:

-Enter ```mindinsight start --port 8080```, if it prompts that the startup status is successful, it means MindInsight has been installed successfully.
+Enter ```mindinsight start --port 8080```, if it prompts that the startup status is successful, it means MindSpore Insight has been installed successfully.

 ## Version Update